solo-io/gloo/docs/content/installation/knative/_index.md

 ### Installing on Kubernetes with Helm

-This is the recommended method for installing Gloo to your production environment as it offers rich customization to the Gloo control plane and the proxies Gloo manages.
+This is the recommended method for installing Gloo Edge to your production environment as it offers rich customization to the Gloo Edge control plane and the proxies Gloo Edge manages.
 This guide assumes that you are using Helm version 3, and have already installed the Helm client on your local machine.

 First, make sure you have Knative installed.
-If you do not, you can install Knative components without Gloo using `glooctl`:
+If you do not, you can install Knative components without Gloo Edge using `glooctl`:

 ```shell script
 glooctl install knative -g